uaauaguga/uaauaguga.github.io/_posts/2021-05-15-Alignment-free-method-for-sequence-comparison.markdown

   - k-minimum values (KMVs) sketching is a widely used variant of minhash
     - We have two genome
     - We have a hash function
-    - For each genome, we calculate the hash value of every k-mer, take k smallest hash values
+    - For each genome, we calculate the hash value of every q-gram, take k smallest hash values
     - The overlap bewteen two set of hash value approximate jaccard distance beween all k-mers in two genomes
   - Useful tools
     - [mash](https://github.com/marbl/Mash)